imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 Let's explore the **.prototype** property.

 In JavaScript, there are many ways of creating an object.
-One way is using a constructor function, by call it using `new` keyword.
+One way is using a constructor function, by calling it using `new` keyword.
 Following is how you create and use a constructor function :

     function SmartPhone(os) {
       this.os = os;